benjaminhoffman/web-performance-optimizations/README.md

 ## DOM Lifecycle Events
 I created this repo as a place to make sense of all the metrics, measurements, and industry standards around web page performance optimization.
 I'm sure there are other resources online that will tell you the same as is listed here but I wanted to create an all-in-one place for myself, for future reference.
 I did my best to cite my sources for additional learnings.

+**Caveat**: Read at your own risk, this has not been peer reviewed.
+PRs are welcomed!

 ### History Lesson
 Back in the day (Web 1.0 days) the `window.onload()` event was a great measurement for how long it took for a page to fully render because it is a standard event implemented across all browsers and it reflected the actual user perception since web pages were very static.
 This was the official proxy for time-to-interactive (tti).
 Said another way, `.onload()` is based on a page's resources downloading and in the old days of simple text and small images, the page's readiness was closely tied to its resources downloading.